Endurance is a virtue.

 Given enough time, bad feelings not buried, but felt and expressed, tend to abate.
 Given enough time, your odds are better that some unexpected, helpful person or idea or opportunity will show up.
 Given enough time, you are likely to do some healing, to gradually gain in energy to act, and maybe even feel hope.

 It is okay if you can’t conjure a picture of what any of that might look like.
-It is okay if you can’t imagine a reason to hang on – because you don’t need any of that to hang on.
+It is okay if you can’t imagine a reason to hang on – because you don’t need any of that in order to hang on.
 You can hang on anyway.
-I know this from much and long and awful experience in my own life – you can endure through all kinds of hell, without any clue of how or when or if you will ever know anything else, without any conscious reason why.
+I know this from much and long and awful experience in my own life – you can endure through all kinds of hell, without any clue of how or when or if you will ever know anything else, without any conscious reason why you are hanging on in the midst of misery.

 The future is always uncertain, is all possibilities, including some good ones.